What is the difference between KPIs vs OKRs vs Goals?

-A KPI will evaluate the success of an organisation against a specific activity.
+A KPI will evaluate the success of an organization against a specific activity.

 KPIs are commonly used with 20th century and corporate approaches like balanced scorecard, providing a mix of measures around finance, the customer, learning & growth and business process.

-KPIs are linked to strategic pillars or goals an organisation is working towards, they direct where focus should be and they measure against desired targets.
+KPIs are linked to strategic pillars or goals an organization is working towards, they direct where focus should be and they measure against desired targets.

 Are KPIs useful?
 Yes, any measure is useful if used in the right way.